 Pre-book a picnic box

-It will be possible to pre-book a Picnic Box from the Café which you can pick up and then find a space to enjoy in the gardens.
+You can pre-book a Picnic Box from the Café which you can pick up and then find a space to enjoy in the gardens.
 You are also welcome to bring your own picnic.
 There are some limited seating areas around the site, which have been set with plenty of space around them.
 We are asking all visitors to ensure they dispose of their litter appropriately.

 See the picnic menu here >>